Smoke fired pottery

 Each pot begins as a shallow press moulded, thrown or coiled base which

 is centred onto a wooden bat with a bead of clay.
+This is then placed

-This is then placed onto a home-made banding wheel on which the pot
+onto a home-made banding wheel on which the pot is built using extruded

-of knife handles and spoons.
+a variety of knife handles and spoons.

 The bisque firing is at 900°C, any pots that are to have lustre